Skip to main content

 }

-Once the transaction is completed, our hash will be stored in the deployed contract.
-To verify, click on getHash, and it must output the hash of the file.
+Once the transaction is confirmed, our hash will be stored in the deployed contract.
+To verify, click on getHash, and see the output of the hash stored in our smart contract.

-Copy and save the contract’s ABI from the compile tab and The contract’s address from the copy button under the deployed contract section.
-We'll need it later.
+Copy and save the contract’s ABI from the Compile tab and the contract’s address from the copy button under the deployed contract section.
+We'll need both it later.

 Learn more about ABI and how it’s generated in this guide on ABI.